Promotions: Discover all of the latest promotions & offers including cashback. Find out more.

 Watch the video

-It is important when choosing an induction hob to ensure you have suitable cookware that will work with it.
+It is important when choosing an Induction hob to ensure you have suitable cookware that will work with it.
 Any pots and pans must have a ferrous (magnetic) base - you can use a magnet to check this.

-With a patented stainless steel bottom, Smeg's cookware collection can be used on all types of hobs, from gas to induction hobs.
+With a patented stainless steel bottom, Smeg's cookware collection can be used on all types of hobs, from gas to Induction hobs.

 They can also be used in the oven and dishwasher!